kar69-96/treasury-analytics-pipeline/README.md

 - **Refresh Settings**: Enable "Refresh on open" for always-current data
 - **Shared Workbooks**: Each user authenticates once; credentials are stored per-user (secure)
 - **Read-Only**: Excel never writes to the database; all changes are local to the spreadsheet
+- **Data Expectations**: Remember that data comes from FRED API with a 1-2 day publication delay.
+The most recent data point reflects what FRED has published, not necessarily today's date